number571/go-peer/cmd/hidden_lake/messenger/README.md

 <p align="center"><img src="_images/hlm_about.png" alt="hlm_about.png"/></p>
 <p align="center">Figure 3.
 Home page of the HLM application.</p>

-Next, you need to login by going to the Sign in page.
-Enter your `login="username"` and `password="hello, world!"` than the private key, friends and connections will be automatically loaded from the storage.

 To see the success of sending and receiving messages, you need to do all the same operations, but with `localhost:7070` as `node2_hlm`.
 This node will be Alice.

 Also you can run example with docker-compose.
 In this example, all nodes have logging enabled